truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 {{< include file="/static/includes/SoftwareStatusPage.md" >}}
 {{< /expand >}}

+## 3.0.2 Changelog

+**August 1, 2024**

+iXsystems is pleased to release TrueCommand 3.0.2!

+This is a maintenance release to address issues found in the 3.0.1 version.

+Notable changes:

+* Fix Cloud SMTP email configuration for authentication ([TC-3186](https://ixsystems.atlassian.net/browse/TC-3186)).
+* Investigate detached NAS connections ([TC-3188](https://ixsystems.atlassian.net/browse/TC-3188)).
+* Disable TrueNAS UI proxy ([TC-3190](https://ixsystems.atlassian.net/browse/TC-3190)).
+* Do not try to decrypt text between 1 and 15 bytes ([TC-3198](https://ixsystems.atlassian.net/browse/TC-3198)).
+* UI refreshes token too often ([TC-3200](https://ixsystems.atlassian.net/browse/TC-3200)).
+* Job "config.save" does not finish and constantly yields error 32 ([TC-3202](https://ixsystems.atlassian.net/browse/TC-3202)).
+* User alert creator status reset on migration ([TC-3177](https://ixsystems.atlassian.net/browse/TC-3177)).
+* Stale sessions appear as active users ([TC-3180](https://ixsystems.atlassian.net/browse/TC-3180)).
+* Enable HSTS on web server ([TC-3196](https://ixsystems.atlassian.net/browse/TC-3196)).
+* Disable SWEET32 cipher suite support ([TC-3195](https://ixsystems.atlassian.net/browse/TC-3195)).
+* Increase temp password timeout for Cloud to 48 hours ([TC-3187](https://ixsystems.atlassian.net/browse/TC-3187)).
+* Do not check for upgrade_pending status if connected via the passive controller ([TC-3182](https://ixsystems.atlassian.net/browse/TC-3182)).
+* Paused internal alerts do not persist past reboot ([TC-3181](https://ixsystems.atlassian.net/browse/TC-3181)).

+<a href="https://ixsystems.atlassian.net/issues/?filter=10580" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the TrueCommand 3.0.2 release.

+{{< include file="/static/includes/JiraFilterInstructions.md" >}}

+### 3.0.2 Ongoing Issues

+{{< enterprise >}}
+We recommend that TrueNAS Enterprise High Availability (HA) systems be updated from the TrueNAS UI.

+If TrueCommand 3.0.2 is used to upgrade HA systems, the standby controller might fail to activate the updated boot environment, resulting in a version mismatch error between the controllers.
+If you encounter this issue, manually activate the updated boot environment on the active controller and then failover to complete the upgrade.
+{{< /enterprise >}}

+* The **Explore > Snapshots** tab can timeout when selected for datasets with high numbers of stored snapshots ([TC-3078](https://ixsystems.atlassian.net/browse/TC-3078)).

+<a href="https://ixsystems.atlassian.net/issues/?filter=10581" target="_blank">Click here to see the latest Jira tickets</a> about known issues in 3.0.2 that are being resolved in a future TrueCommand release.

 ## 3.0.1 Changelog

+{{< expand "Click to Expand" "v" >}}
 **March 12, 2024**

 iXsystems is pleased to release TrueCommand 3.0.1!